stefanjudis/pwt-workshop/lessons/02-writing-tests/03-screenshots-and-visual-regression.md

 - `scale`
 - ...

-Familialize yourself with all these options to get the most of your screenshots!
+Familialize yourself with all these options to get the most out of your screenshots!

 ## 🏗️ Action time with the good old Danube shop (or your own site)